rocky-linux/documentation/docs/gemstones/nmtui.md

 ###  DHCP IPv4

-For IPv4, if it is to obtain network information using DHCP way, you only need to select * IPv4 CONFIGURATION * back ** \ < Automatic \> ** , and then run your terminal under `systemctl restart NetworkManager.service` , large In most cases, it can take effect.
+For IPv4, if it is to obtain network information using DHCP way, you only need to select *IPv4 CONFIGURATION* back ** &lt;Automatic&gt; ** , and then run your terminal under `systemctl restart NetworkManager.service` , large In most cases, it can take effect.
 In rare cases, you need to switch the network card to take effect.
 For example, this way- `nmcli connection down ens33` , `nmcli connection up ens33`

 ### Manually fix network information

-If you want to manually fix all IPv4 network information, you need to select ** \< Manual \> ** after *IPv4 CONFIGURATION* and add it line by line.
+If you want to manually fix all IPv4 network information, you need to select ** &lt;Manual&gt;  ** after *IPv4 CONFIGURATION* and add it line by line.
 For example, I like this:

 |Item|Value|
 |---|---|